 Qase is a test management platform.
 It helps you organize test cases into suites, track test runs, assign tests to team members, and generate reports.
 It does this well: better than most competitors, in fact.
 The interface is clean.
 The API is comprehensive.
 The integrations are solid.

 But Qase does not create tests.
 It does not execute them.
 It does not fix them when they break.
 It manages the artifacts that humans produce, which means you still need engineers to write every test case, QA analysts to maintain every test suite, and automation engineers to build and debug the execution layer on top.
+That is by design: Qase is scoped to test case management, not test generation or execution.

 This is like having the best-designed filing cabinet in the world.
 The drawers slide smoothly.
 The labels are perfectly organized.
 But you still have to create every document by hand, and when the filing system grows to thousands of documents, the cabinet's design elegance does not save you from the operational burden of maintaining it all.